Patrick Lefevere

+Under Lefevere's leadership, the team celebrated almost a thousand victories, including 22 Monuments, 124 stages in the Grand Tours Tour de France, Giro d'Italia and Vuelta a España and 19 world titles.

+According to the ranking site Cycling Ranking he is the most successful cycling manager in history.

 Career

 Lefevere is from Flanders, the Dutch-speaking region of the north and was a professional racer from 1976 to 1979, winning Kuurne–Brussels–Kuurne and the fourth stage in the Vuelta a España, both in 1978.

 When his sports career ended, Lefevere began a new enterprise as a directeur sportif (team coach).
 In 1980, he was directeur sportif at Marc Superia and then spent time at Capri Sonne (1981–1982).
 From 1985 to 1987, he was with Lotto; in 1988 he joined Tvm and from 1989 until 1991 he was with Weinnman.

 From 1991 to 1994, Lefevere was one of the orchestrators behind team MG-GB, with riders such as Franco Ballerini and Mario Cipollini.

 Lefevere became directeur sportif of Mapei in 1995, a team which was known for its success in one-day races.
 Riders included Johan Museeuw and Michele Bartoli.
 In 2001, Lefevere returned to Belgium and created Domo-Farm Frites, with which he won several races, including two Paris–Roubaix (Knaven, Museeuw).

 In 2001, Lefevere was declared cancer-free after being diagnosed with a pancreatic tumor in September 2000.
 A few months later, he resumed his role in Mapei.